MicrosoftDocs/defender-docs/defender-xdr/eval-defender-office-365-architecture.md

 ## Understand the architecture

-The following diagram illustrates baseline architecture for Microsoft Defender for Office, which can include a third-party SMTP gateway or on-premises integration.
+The following diagram illustrates baseline architecture for Microsoft Defender for Office 365, which can include a third-party SMTP gateway or on-premises integration.
 Hybrid coexistence scenarios (that is, production mailboxes are both on-premise and online) require more complex configurations and are not covered in this article or evaluation guidance.

 :::image type="content" source="/defender/media/defender/m365-defender-office-architecture.svg" alt-text="A diagram for the architecture for the Microsoft Defender for Office 365." lightbox="/defender/media/defender/m365-defender-office-architecture.svg":::